DominikBeens/PasswordSafe/README.md

 -Customizable UI colors.
 -Saving your data locally.
 -Saving your data to Google Drive.
--Restoring your Google Drive to your phone.
+-Restoring your saved data on Google Drive to your phone.

 ## Known Issues:
 -Saving to Google Drive for the very first time may sometimes require the user to restart the app.